Leomund's Tiny Hut:

 be in the hoard of a particular monster

-relative to its experience point value will
+relative to its XP Value will

 also be addressed.